Pittsburgh International Airport: Annual traffic

+Military operations

+The airport also hosts a United States Air Force base, home to the Air Force Reserve Command's (AFRC) 911th Airlift Wing and the 171st Air Refueling Wing (171 ARW) of the Pennsylvania Air National Guard.
+There have been military operations on site continuously since the first Air National Guard unit at the airport was formed in 1947.

 Accidents and incidents

 Other events

 The airport has been the venue for a number of miscellaneous events.
 The U.S. Air Force has held several air shows at the airport.

 In 1991, over 40,000 people packed the airport to greet the Pittsburgh Penguins when they landed at the airport after winning their first Stanley Cup championship.